 Ham steak is one of the easiest dinners in my repertoire.
-Ready in about 15 minutes, it's simple and delicious.
+It's simple, flavorful, and ready in 15 minutes.

 Ingredients